 Get Your Life Back

-Most individuals do not experience severe side effects when taking Escitalopram.
+Most individuals do not experience severe side effects when taking Lexapro.
 After a few weeks, any side effects typically go away once the body has grown accustomed to the medication.

 However, there are some side effects that may include: